-The Port Setting Page contains parameters for configuring port properties.
+The Port Setting Page contains parameters for configuring port or LAG properties.
 Gigabit ports operate in full duplex mode only, and take on certain characteristics that are different from the other choices listed.
+The copper ports also support auto MDI/MDIX for cross over cables.